Occupational burnout: Risk factors

 Evidence suggests that the etiology of burnout is multifactorial, with personality factors playing an important, long-overlooked role.
 The researchers identified the prominent personality factor neuroticism in the development of burnout.
 Cognitive dispositional factors implicated in depression have also been found to be implicated in burnout.

 Burnout is thought to occur when there is a mismatch between the job and the worker.
 A common type of mismatch is work overload.
 For example, work overload can occur when a worker survives a round of layoffs, but after the layoffs the worker is doing too much with too few resources.
 In the context of downsizing, an organization does not ordinarily narrow its goals, although fewer employees are available to meet those goals.
 The research on downsizing indicates that it has more destructive effects on the health of the workers who survive the layoffs than just its effect on burnout; these health effects include increased levels of sickness and greater risk of mortality.

-The job demands-resources model has implications for burnout, as measured by the Oldenburg Burnout Inventory (OLBI).
+The job demands–resources model has implications for burnout, as measured by the Oldenburg Burnout Inventory (OLBI).
 Physical and psychological job demands were concurrently associated with the exhaustion, as measured by the OLBI.
 Lack of job resources was associated with the disengagement component of the OLBI.
 Maslach and her colleagues (2001) identified six risk factors for burnout: mismatch in workload, mismatch in control, lack of appropriate awards, loss of a sense of positive connection with others in the workplace, perceived lack of fairness, and conflict between values.

 Although job stress has long been viewed as the main determinant of burnout, recent meta-analytic findings indicate that job stress is at best a weak predictor of burnout.
 These findings question one of the most central assumptions of burnout research.
 It has long been known that the personality dimension neuroticism is a strong predictor of burnout.
+In addition to broad these personality traits research suggests that elevated symptoms of attention-deficit/hyperactivity disorder (ADHD) may represent an additional individual vulnerability factor for burnout.
+ADHD-related difficulties may increase susceptibility to stress in cognitively demanding work environments.

 In a systematic literature review in 2014, the Swedish Agency for Health Technology Assessment and Assessment of Social Services (SBU) found that a number of work environment factors could affect the risk of developing exhaustion disorder or depressive symptoms: